justsomedevnotes/kubernetes-ingress-contour/README.md

 * Added the s1 as a subpath.

 ## Conclusion
 This blog introduced Heptio Contour.
 A Kubernetes IngressController.
 It covered deploying Contour and demonstrated two simple examples.
-I would encourage you to check out the documentation on Contour's IngresRoute resource https://github.com/heptio/contour/blob/master/docs/ingressroute.md.
+I would encourage you to check out the documentation on Contour's IngressRoute resource at https://github.com/heptio/contour/blob/master/docs/ingressroute.md.